olebole/irafdoc/doc/language.edit.rst

   	cl&gt; edit home$login.cl
   </p>
   <p>
-  2. Edit the file <tt>"temp"</tt> in the current directory.
+  2. Edit the file <span style="font-family: monospace;">"temp"</span> in the current directory.
   </p>
   <p>
   	cl&gt; edit temp
   </p>
   <p>
-  3. On a UNIX system, edit all the <tt>".x"</tt> files in the current directory.
+  3. On a UNIX system, edit all the <span style="font-family: monospace;">".x"</span> files in the current directory.
   Filename templates cannot be used with the editor unless the editor itself, or the host system, expands the filename template.
   </p>